jemajoign/seektruth_one/essays.md

 <br><br><br><br><br><br><br><br><br>
 * * *
 We value engagement.
-Please share your thoughts with us by emailing dialog@seektruth.one.
+Please share your thoughts with us by emailing <a href="mailto:dialogue@seektruth.one">dialogue@seektruth.one</a>.
 If mutually agreeable, we will add your insights to the bottom of the essay.
 © 2025.
 All works are openly licensed via [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/).
 * * *